-Is it hard to believe that musicians don’t actually fail because of their music?
+Is it hard to believe that musicians don’t fail because of their music?

-Most musicians that have extensive training in their craft do not lack creative ability or talent, despite how self-critical or perfectionist they may tend to be.
-However, they may have untapped potential in the areas of business and marketing.
+Most musicians that have extensive training in their craft do not lack creative ability or talent, despite how self-critical or perfectionist they may be.
+They may have untapped potential in the areas of business and marketing, however.

-This does not mean that you shouldn’t continue to improve as a singer or instrumentalist.
+Just because it’s hard work to keep growing, this doesn’t mean you shouldn’t continue to improve as a singer or instrumentalist.
 What it means is that you have other untapped skills that have plenty of headroom for improvement.
-If you could improve your business sense by two or three points on a 10-point scale, you could achieve greater things in your career.
+If you could improve your business sense by two or three points on a 10-point scale, you could achieve much greater things in your career.

 Does that sound unrealistic?
 Take a look at the following graph.